flyersworder/udacity-capstone-usimmigration/README.md

 * Step 4: Run ETL to Model the Data
 * Step 5: Complete Project Write Up

+The files in this respository are:
+* etl.py: Execute the ETL process plus some quality checks
+* analysis.py: An attempt to utilize the data to do some analysis.
+* jupyter notebook is a draft that illustrates the thought process.

 ### Step 1: Scope the Project and Gather Data

 #### Scope